borisMI7/s21_ML2/README.md

 Let's say we're solving a customer income problem, so our target variable is continuous.
 And the MAE of our model is 5000.
 How can we estimate if our model is good enough?

 Take a break and think for a few minutes.
 Here we will discuss a few ways to solve this problem.
-The first and simplest is to compare our model with native forecasts.
+The first and simplest is to compare our model with naive forecasts.
 For example, we could find the mean of our target variable and set it as the prediction for a test sample for a whole set of customers.
-Finally, compare the MAE of our model and the native prediction.
-Here we recommend finding the best native prediction for MSE and MAE.
+Finally, compare the MAE of our model and the naive prediction.
+Here we recommend finding the best naive prediction for MSE and MAE.
 Also think about how we could improve the native prediction for better quality.

 The second way we will discuss here is to convert relative metrics to absolute metrics.
 The Mean Absolute Percentage Error (MAPE) is one of the widely used regressive problem metrics.
 MAPE is the sum of the individual absolute errors divided by the demand (each period separately).
 It is the average of the percentage errors.
 Compared to MAE, MAPE has an exact range.
 For better understanding, consider some examples and measure different metrics, also we recommend to define MSLE and R squared coefficient.